sourcegraph/about/handbook/engineering/campaigns/goals.md

 We generally think about campaigns features in terms of 4 themes:

 - expand the realm where campaigns can run
-- creating many changesets easily
+- create many changesets easily
-- managing and tracking many changesets easily
+- manage and track many changesets easily
 - get changesets merged faster